codio-templates/ThinkJava2/.guides/content/arrays-of-objects-binary-search.md

 If `low` exceeds `high`, there are no cards in the range, so we terminate the loop and return `-1`.

 This algorithm depends on only the `compareTo` method of the object, so we can use this code with any object type that provides `compareTo`.
+See how both sequential ``search`` and ``binarySearch`` work here.
+See the test cases in the ``main`` class to understand what is being outputted.
+{Run!}(sh .guides/bg.sh javac codio-student-unit-exclude/ThinkJava2/code/ch12/*.java java -cp codio-student-unit-exclude/ThinkJava2/code/ch12/ Search )